isradesu/codesign-projeto1/README.md

 As funções a serem implementadas no futuro são: filtragem de projetos por trilha e animações em p5.js.

 26/05/2023
-No momento atual estamos fazendo a parte Front-End do projeto e passando as telas do Figma para o HTML.
+No momento atual estamos fazendo a parte Front-End do projeto e passando as telas do Figma para o HTML